polakowo/datadocs/docs/big-data/data-warehouses.md

 <center><img width=250 src="/datadocs/assets/IntroOLAP_01.png"/></center>
 <center><a href="https://devnet.logianalytics.com/rdPage.aspx?rdReport=Article&dnDocID=1053" style="color: lightgrey">Credit</a></center>

-- OLAP cube is a multi-dimensional array of data (spreadsheet)
+- OLAP cube is a multi-dimensional table.
     - Also called a hypercube if the number of dimensions is greater than 3.
 - Each cell of the cube holds a number that represents some measure.
     - The measure (from fact table) is categorized by dimensions (from dimension tables) of the cube.
     - For example, summarize financial data by product, time period, and by city.
     - Should store the finest grain of data (atomic data)
+- Data cubes can be easily built from the star schema.
+- Often the final step in the deployment of a dimensional DW/BI system.
+- Pros:
+    - A very convenient way for slicing, dicing and drilling down.
+    - Improves query performance.
     - Easy to communicate to business users.

+### Operations

-- Query optimization:
+#### Query optimization

 - Each operation on the cube will potentially go through the facts table (suboptimal)
 - Materializing all dimension combinations is usually enough to answer all forthcoming queries.
-    - The `CUBE` operator computes a union of GROUP BY’s on every subset of the dimensions.
+- The `CUBE` operator computes `GROUPING SETS` on every subset of the dimensions.
     - The statement will create \\(2^N\\) subtotal combinations for \\(N\\) dimensions.
+- Make sure that the original data doesn't have any None's.

 ```sql
 SELECT c1, c2, aggregate_function(c3)